 To make a jain version, skip the ginger in the recipe.

-You can serve these pakode with a tangy Coriander Mint Chutney or Ketchup.
+You can serve these pakode with a tangy Green Chutney or Ketchup.

 A glass of tea or coffee to sip along will take these to the next level.